-Local economic dynamics arise from different industry dynamics and relationships between industries.
-The paper proposes a regression-based counterfactual simulation approach with location-level industry data for the systematic empirical analysis of the resulting evolutionary regional developments.
-Panel regression models are used to identify different growth regimes.
-The approach also serves the ex-ante evaluation of possible effects of exogenous shocks on the observed development.
-For this purpose, simulations are carried out with the identified structure effects and positive as well as negative spillover effects between the industries.
+Inter-industry relationships constitute growth regimes in regional evolutionary developments.
+The paper proposes a regression-based counterfactual simulation approach with location-level industry data in order to analyse systematically how the relationships between different industries and the growth regimes these relationships constitute differ across regions, and how these differences affect the response of regional development to interventions.
+At the core of the approach are complete descriptive panel regression models that decompose agglomeration effects into industry, spillover, and structure effects.
+With the identified coefficients simulations are carried out.
 To demonstrate its advantages, we apply the approach to the analysis of path-dependent employment growth in a livestock-intensive German location facing capacity constraints.
 In some of the scenarios, where individual industries are affected by exogenous shocks, we observe compensatory growth in other industries.
-This confirms the relevance of analyses that take into account the complicated interrelationships in locally specific structural change.
+This confirms the occurrence of evolutionary dynamics and the relevance of approaches that recognise and reproduce them.